babbins/baird-guitars/src/pages/guitars/blue-boy.md

 ---
 slug: blue-boy
-templateKey: 'guitar-page'
+templateKey: guitar-page
-title: 'Blue Boy'
+title: Blue Boy
 description: >-
   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.